DKessler95/DigimaatwerkHQ/public/content/case-studies/fast-taxi-automation.en.md

 ## The Challenge

 Fast Taxi Rotterdam received dozens of emails daily with booking requests and customer inquiries.
-The process was entirely manual, resulting in:
-- **Longer response times:** Customers sometimes had to wait hours for a response.
-- **Human errors:** Forgotten bookings or incorrect data entry.
-- **High workload:** The team spent a lot of time on routine tasks instead of focusing on strategic improvements.

-The goal was to develop an automated system that:
+The process was entirely manual, resulting in longer response times, human errors, and high workload for the team.
+The goal was to develop an automated system that categorizes emails, generates automatic responses, and processes booking requests.
-1. Categorizes and prioritizes emails.
-2. Automatically generates responses to frequently asked questions.
-3. Processes booking requests and synchronizes with the schedule.

 ## Our Approach

 Digimaatwerk implemented a custom workflow automation solution using modern tools such as **Zapier**, **Google Workspace**, and **Twilio**.
 The system included the following features:

-### 1. **Email Categorization**
+### **Email Categorization**
-- Using an AI-based filter, incoming emails were automatically categorized based on content (e.g., ride bookings, general questions, complaints).
-- Priorities were set to handle urgent requests more quickly.
+Using an **AI-based filter**, incoming emails were automatically categorized based on content (e.g., ride bookings, general questions, complaints).
+This filter utilizes **Machine Learning (ML)** and **Natural Language Processing (NLP)** to analyze and classify email content.
+Priorities were set to handle urgent requests more quickly.

-### 2. **Automatic Responses**
+### **Automatic Responses**
-- A database of frequently asked questions was integrated into the system to automatically generate responses to standard questions like rates, availability, and payment methods.
-- Customers received a professional response within seconds.
+A database of frequently asked questions was integrated into the system to automatically generate responses to standard questions like rates, availability, and payment methods.
+Customers received a professional response within seconds.

-### 3. **Booking Processing**
+### **Booking Processing**
-- Booking requests were automatically processed and added to a shared Google Calendar.
-- Confirmation emails with ride details were sent directly to customers.
+Booking requests were automatically processed and added to a shared Google Calendar.
+Confirmation emails with ride details were sent directly to customers.

-### 4. **Notification System**
+### **Notification System**
-- SMS reminders were sent to customers and drivers via Twilio to confirm scheduled rides.
+SMS reminders were sent to customers and drivers via Twilio to confirm scheduled rides.

 ## The Technical Solution